aidanmelen/bobcat-miner-python/README.md

 bobcat.resync()
 bobcat.fastsync()
 bobcat.reset()

-# autopilot
-bobcat.autopilot()
 ```

-:warning: `bobcat.refresh_speed()` takes about 30 seconds to complete and you should not call it repeatedly.
+:warning: Both `bobcat.refresh_speed()` and `bobcat.refresh()` may take 30 seconds to complete and you should not call them repeatedly.
 Doing so will slow down your internet speed, which in turn will slow down your miner.

 ## Troubleshooting